abyssDS/sfmlWiki/Source:-High-Performance-Sprite-Container.md

 AltSpriteHolder::AltSpriteHolder(const AltSpriteHolder& other)
 {
     //copy ctor
+    ///Sorry for the inconvenience, will be implemented soon.
 }

 AltSpriteHolder& AltSpriteHolder::operator=(const AltSpriteHolder& rhs) {
     if (this == &rhs) return *this; // handle self assignment
     //assignment operator
-    return *this;
+    ///Sorry for the inconvenience, will be implemented soon. return *this;
 }